galaxyproject/galaxy-hub/src/events/GCC2014/BoFs/Heterogeneous/index.md

 ---
-pagetitle: Using Galaxy with Heterogeneous and Remote Resources
+title: Using Galaxy with Heterogeneous and Remote Resources
 ---
 PLACEHOLDER_INCLUDE(/Events/GCC2014/Header)